finbourne/lusid-sdk-csharp/sdk/docs/PortfoliosApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new PortfoliosApi(Configuration.Default);
-            var scope = scope_example;  // string | The scope of the portfolio
-            var code = code_example;  // string | The code of the portfolio
-            var portfolioProperties = new Dictionary<string, Property>(); // Dictionary<string, Property> | The property values to be upserted to the portfolio.
-Time variant properties must have an EffectiveFrom date. (optional)
+            var scope = scope_example;  // string | The scope of the portfolio to update or insert the properties onto. var code = code_example;  // string | The code of the portfolio to update or insert the properties onto.
+Together with the scope              this uniquely identifies the portfolio. var portfolioProperties = new Dictionary<string, Property>(); // Dictionary<string, Property> | The properties to be updated or inserted onto the portfolio.
+Each property in              the request must be keyed by its unique property key.
+This has the format {domain}/{scope}/{code} e.g. \"Portfolio/Manager/Id\". (optional)

             try
             {